gaurav-arena/gaurav-arena.github.io/_posts/2019-12-10-Text_Classification_NLTK.md

     lady must pay subsequent object lament heat suffer walk nothing when i get donwell say knightley could find very odd unaccountable note i send morning message return certainly home till one donwell cry wife my dear mr e donwell you mean crown come meet crown no morrow i particularly want see knightley day account such dreadful broil morning i go field speak tone great ill usage make much bad and find home i assure i please and apology leave message the housekeeper declare know nothing expect very extraordinary and nobody know way go perhaps hartfield perhaps abbey mill perhaps wood

+Then we label each of this document obtained from the previous with the corresponding author's name and then we shuffle them, followed by storing them in a single dataframe.

 **ASSIGNING THE NAME OF THE AUTHOR OF EACH DOCUMENT TO THE RESPECTIVE DOCUMENT FOR LABELLING THEM**